randyau/datawebring/README.md

 </div>
 ```

+## Styling

 You may **optionally** put the CSS into your HTML head section to format the widget.

-## Styling
+It works fine without it.

 Add this to the `<head> ... </head>` section for basic styling.
 Feel free to locally override the settings.
 If you've got design and CSS skills (which Randy does not have), some help making a nicer CSS would be appreciated.